aerospike/helm-charts/aerospike-backup-service/README.md

 # Aerospike Backup Service

-This Helm chart allows you to configure and run our official [Aerospike Backup Service]() docker image on a Kubernetes cluster.
+This Helm chart allows you to configure and run our official [Aerospike Backup Service](https://github.com/aerospike/aerospike-backup-service) docker image on a Kubernetes cluster.

-This helm chart sets up a `Deployment` Aerospike Backup Service.
+This helm chart sets up a `Deployment` for Aerospike Backup Service.

 ## Prerequisites